The Importance of Ventilation in HVAC

 Seals

-To effectively seal the cracks and gaps around air vents, returns and ductwork, it is important to first remove any accumulated grime off the surfaces prior to applying the sealant.
-A moist cloth or vacuum cleaner is a great tool to get rid of dust, dirt and other debris from the surfaces of your vents and ducts.
-After cleaning and drying the surface, sealant needs to be applied.
+To effectively seal the cracks and gaps around air vents, return points, and ductwork, you should first remove any accumulated grime off the surfaces prior to applying the sealant.
+You can get rid of dust, dirt and other debris using a damp cloth or vacuum.
+The surface must be dry and clean prior to applying the sealant.

 Explore More